Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Preliminaries

 \subsection{System Representations}

-The class of systems considered in this paper are represented in the time domain by the set of equations \phantom{ } for any $k\in\mathbb{N}$ with $k\geq k_0\in\mathbb{N}$, where $k_0$ represents the initial time instant.
+The class of systems considered in this paper are represented in the time domain by the set of equations \phantom{ } for any $k\in\mathbb{Z}$ with $k\geq k_0\in\mathbb{Z}$, where $k_0$ represents the initial time instant.
 For the representations of type \eqref{eq:ss_a}-\eqref{eq:ss_b}, which are referred to as \emph{state-space realisations}, $u$ is the realisation's \emph{controlled input vector}, $d$ its \emph{disturbance vector}, $y$ its \emph{output vector} and $x$ its \emph{state vector}. { The type of network that our procedure aims to control is described by a more particular class of realisations than \eqref{eq:ss_a}-\eqref{eq:ss_b}.
-These systems also satisfy the fact that implying that the states are available\footnote{While being subject to measurement noise, as will be discussed (and suitably compensated for) in the sequel.} for measurement.} { \begin{remark} The disturbance vector $d[k]$ along with the noise affecting the state measurements \eqref{eq:ss_b}-\eqref{eq:ss_c} are key components of our framework.
+These systems also satisfy the fact that implying that the states are available for measurement.} { \begin{remark} The disturbance vector $d[k]$ along with the noise affecting the state measurements \eqref{eq:ss_b}-\eqref{eq:ss_c} are key components of our framework.
 One of the main goals of the distributed MPC-based procedure proposed in this paper is to ensure constraint satisfaction for $x[k]$ and $u[k]$ in the presence of the aforementioned exogenous signals (along with additional ones, introduced in the sequel). \end{remark} }